maisonml/maisonml.github.io/about.md

 # About

-"Maison ML: Data, Reports and Analyses of the COVID-19 Pandemic".
+"Maison ML: Data Intensive Daily Situation Reports of the 2019- 2020 COVID-19 Pandemic".
 {:.lead}

 ### About Maison ML

 **Maison ML** was started by Dhivya Ravindran to serve as an everyday reference of data intense daily situation reports on the onset, progression and updates of the **2019- 2020 COVID-19 Pandemic**.
-The reports are updated everyday at 8 PM EST. If you would like additional metrics added to this report or would like further features added to this product, please send out a mail to dhivyaravindran@gmail.com.
+The reports are updated everyday at 8 PM EST. If you would like additional metrics added to this report or would like further features added to this product, please send out an email to dhivyaravindran@gmail.com.
 The following are the product enhancements upcoming in the pipeline:

 > Dedicated repository of helpline numbers for USA, Canada, India, UK and Italy.